Not exactly a perfect cruise

 Watch where you are walking!

-Yes, I am of that advanced age where my doctor’s office visits begin with the question, “have you fallen recently.”
-So far I have not been asked if I “can remember falling,” but I am sure that is on my near horizon.
+Yes, I am of that advanced age where my doctor’s office visits begin with the question, “Have you fallen recently?”
+So far, I have not been asked if I “can remember falling,” but I am sure that is on my near horizon.
 When did I become a potential fall risk?

 Technically not a “fall.”

 Steve quickly got an ice pack, and I sat with it elevated and iced for a while, but it continued to swell.
-The fall was so spectacular that I decided it was necessary to go to the infirmary.
+The fall was so spectacular that I decided to go to the infirmary.
 Let’s keep this to ourselves, please.
 I do not want to become labeled a fall risk, especially since I did not fall; I tripped.

-Very efficiently run infirmary
+Very efficiently run infirmary.

 The medic x-rayed and poked my knee, finally declaring I had no broken bones.
-It was a different experience but not one I wish to repeat.
+It was a different experience, but not one I wish to repeat.
 I didn’t have my hand looked at, which was probably a mistake.

 The Vision of the Seas